 This is the first in a three-part series.
-The second part is in Anchor Bay; the third, in St Julian's House Reef.
-As in the other articles, we welcome Kristaps' brother R., sister-in-law M., older nephew N., and younger nephew L.
+As in these other articles, we welcome Kristaps' brother R., sister-in-law M., older nephew N., and younger nephew L.

 This dive (really two dives, but for the sake of simplicity, I'm pretending they're one) was special to us: we were joined by Kristaps' brother and his family—first time divers!
 Instead of the usual recounting of dive site and conditions (the nearby HMS Maori is a well-known location to us, being in our backyard!), we thought instead to describe the process of introducing new divers to the sea.